Miss Arkansas Teen USA

-Three Miss Arkansas Teen USA titleholders have gone on to win the Miss Arkansas USA title and three have won Miss America state titles, more than any other state.
+Eight Miss Arkansas Teen USA titleholders have gone on to win the Miss Arkansas USA title and three have won Miss America state titles, more than any other state.

-Allie Shanks of White River was crowned Miss Arkansas Teen USA 2022 on April 10, 2022 at The Fort Smith Convention Center in Fort Smith.
-She will represent Arkansas for the title of Miss Teen USA 2022.
+The current Miss Arkansas Teen USA is Jewelia Reece of Lowell who was crowned on April 13, 2025 at The Center for the Arts in Russellville.
+She represented Arkansas at Miss Teen USA 2025.